How To Stop Car Theft

 9. Keep your documents at home

 Don’t leave your logbook or service records in your car.
-It might seem like a sensible place for them, but if you’re a victim of car theft, the documents will make it easier for the car to be sold and you could become a victim of identity fraud.
+It might seem like a sensible place for them, but if you’re a victim of car theft, the documents will make it easier for the car to be sold.
+You could become a victim of identity fraud.

 Similarly, don’t leave letters, bank statements or forms of identification in the car.
 Again, this puts you at risk of identity theft.